RileyZito/FIR_filter/README.md

 # Context (riley)

 FIR filters are useful in a number of domains.
 Primarily, we were interested in their use for controls and signal processing.
-In signal processing, they are used as a low pass filter that supresses undesirable noise.
+In signal processing, they are used as a low pass filter that suppresses undesirable noise.
 In controls, they are useful for proportional integral derivative (PID) control as a FIR filter can implement integrals and derivatives.
 Signal processing is necessary for audio filtering and noise cancellation, as well as cleaner signal outputs from electrical devices like sensors.
 Controls is necessary for modern day robotics.

 system Verilog is an ideal route for implementing an FIR filter as controls with high level programming languages (C++, Arduino, etc.) take longer to run and cannot respond as quickly to changes in the system. system Verilog as a hardware language can respond quickly and could be run on an FPGA to implement effective robotics control in real time.